 Additionally, an online map has been created showing the location of the observed colonies and provides location specific information, including number of burrows, highest number of Pigeon Guillemots observed, and prey delivered.
 The map also features a photo for each site.
-This map is available at the website, http://bit.ly/10M4hM6.
-The map is currently incomplete, but will eventually be fully interactive in the future.
+This map is available at the website, http://bit.ly/1DdkJ5X.
+The map is currently incomplete, but will eventually be fully interactive and available to the public.
 Currently the map only shows colony locations.
 Figure 5 shows an example of the 2013 interactive map.

-The interactive map provides a great opportunity for public education and outreach and can assist in developing stewardship for both adjacent landowners and for the public.
-The interactive map was created by Terence Lee, the Nisqually Reach Nature Center Science Technician, with assistance from Mike Ruth (ESRI).
+The 2014 interactive map will provide a great opportunity for public education and outreach and can assist in developing stewardship for both adjacent landowners and for the public.
+This interactive map was created by Terence Lee, the Nisqually Reach Nature Center Science Technician, with assistance from Mike Ruth (ESRI).